nkymark/nkymark.github.io/_pages/photos.md

     title: "Taken on Midsummer Day.
 Flowers blooming around the neighbourhood.
 It's a serene consolation in welcoming the second half of the year, especially with the lockdown due to the COVID-19 pandemic, Northern Ireland (2020)."
   - url: /assets/Photos/Flowerh.jpg
     image_path: /assets/Photos/Flowerh.jpg
     title: "Taken on Midsummer Day.
 Flowers blooming around the neighbourhood.
 It's a serene consolation in welcoming the second half of the year, especially with the lockdown due to the COVID-19 pandemic, Northern Ireland (2020)."

+  - url: /assets/Photos/SunsetBelfast.jpg
+    image_path: /assets/Photos/Rainbow.jpg
+    title: "Spectacular winter sunset over Belfast city (2020)."

+  - url: /assets/Photos/CNY.jpg
+    image_path: /assets/Photos/Rainbow.jpg
+    title: "Lunar New Year celebration with lion and dragon dances at the Ulster Hall, Belfast (2020)."
 ---

 I enjoy photography and here are some of the photos that I have taken during my travels.
 This page will be updated continuously as my collection increases :)